ALPON Cloud

 Sixfab SIM monthly fee$2 per active SIM

-Data (PAYG)From $0.10/MB depending on the network used
+Data (PAYG)From $0.10 / MB depending on the network used

 Data Pool (subscription)Fixed monthly fee for a 30-day shared bucket; auto-renews on usage

-Sixfab APIFree
+Sixfab Developer APIFree

 Container Registry storageFree up to default quota (10 GB / 100 tags)